FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 framework plan for the Arthur’s Quay area as part of the Urban Regeneration Development

-Fund project will work on a collaborative basis and will place a renewed emphasis on public--- 4
+Fund project will work on a collaborative basis and will place a renewed emphasis on public
+---
+4

 realm.
 Significant private sector investments are also advancing, not least Kirkland